AkshayDhane18/Bicycle-Retail-Business-Analytics-using-Advanced-SQL/README.md

 The analysis helps stakeholders understand customer value, product performance, revenue dependency, sales trends, and operational efficiency.
 All questions are designed from a **business decision-making perspective**, not just technical SQL usage.

+This project is suitable for showcasing Advanced SQL skills in a Data Analyst / MIS / Business Analyst portfolio.

 ---

 ## 📊 About the Dataset